19-Jan-2017, 18:41 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and her characteristic approach to life.The rich array of individual abilities and potentials portrayed in Lady Bird's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to her alone.
 This mysterious "something" is already at work within Lady Bird, helping her to develop her personality along the lines which are healthiest and most natural to her. [..]
-If her feelings do not matter to loved ones, how can she learn to value her ordinary everyday self?
 As she develops, Lady Bird will very likely make her mental interests the first priority because she enjoys this realm so much.
-It may be important for parents to make sure [...]
+It may be important for parents to make sure it is not the only priority.
+As a method of training and teaching, "oughts" and "shoulds" are not [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Lady Bird's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-The best and worst of Peter Pan are alive and well in Lady Bird, for there will always be a Never-never-land of dreams into which she periodically escapes when things get too dreary and boring in everyday life.
-She may find it difficult to finish projects she has begun, [...] [..]
-She is highly intuitive and is perceptive enough to sense, even at a very young age, when "No" from a parent or teacher is based on genuine reasons and when it is simply the expression of adult sourness, envy or an unconscious display of power.
-It is the latter which can [...]
+She will always have a shining fantasy of what she wants to be when she grows up although this is liable to change weekly if not daily as fresher and more exciting fantasies replace the stale ones.
+The best and worst of Peter Pan are alive and well in Lady Bird, for there [...] [..]
+Buy her an encyclopedia as soon as she can read, be prepared to answer questions (or truthfully say, "I don't know"), go exploring with her, and try to share in her excitement about things which may not matter to others but which are vitally important to her sense of the [...]
 Hidden traits [..]
-Throughout her childhood Lady Bird will instinctively work toward a balance between her need for freedom and her equally powerful but less conscious need for material security.
-These two sides of her personality will inevitably collide at times, and therefore she may do [...]
+She has a secret fear of chaos as much as she fears restriction, and her own volatile and imaginative nature can sometimes make her feel ungrounded and confused.
+Throughout her childhood Lady Bird will instinctively work toward a balance between her need for freedom and [...]
 IV.
 Emotional Needs and Patterns in Relationships

 This chapter contains valuable information on the child's basic needs and the relationship with her parents.
 The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits. [..]
-It is important that she is not subjected to thoughtless or insensitive criticism, for she takes such remarks too much to heart and has difficulty in distinguishing between a tired parent's irritability and genuine cruelty.
-If she comes home from school quiet and withdrawn, [...] [..]
+However, she can sometimes be extremely shy and insecure, and may make such communication difficult because she withdraws into a defensive aloofness.
+She may be moody and prone to melancholy at times, and may also be subject to feelings of intense loneliness especially [...] [..]
 Lady Bird has a deep need to communicate with her mother and is finely tuned to the qualities of this parent's mind.
 A genuinely creative exchange between mother and daughter is possible which can provide the daughter with a lifelong love of learning and a lively and ongoing [...]
 V. Fears and Insecurities

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future